IIITLucknowSWEngg/CSAICSBTeam020/Assignment/06_Design.md

 ## 1. Introduction

 ### 1.1 Purpose
-The purpose of this Software Design Description (SDD) is to provide a detailed design for the QuickKart (Flipkart clone) e-commerce platform.
+The purpose of this Software Design Description (SDD) is to provide a detailed design for the QuickKart (Flipkart  Competitor) e-commerce platform.
 This document describes the software's architecture, components, interfaces, and their interactions to ensure that the implementation meets the system's functional and non-functional requirements, particularly in terms of performance and scalability.

 ### 1.2 Scope
-The Flipkart clone system is an e-commerce platform that enables users to browse, purchase, and pay for products online.
+The Flipkart Competitor system is an e-commerce platform that enables users to browse, purchase, and pay for products online.
 Sellers can list and manage products on the platform, while administrators oversee operations.
 The system includes a mobile and web application, backend API services, payment processing, real-time notifications, and integration with services like courier systems and SMS gateways.

 ---